Prathit-tech/Prathit-tech/README.md

-### Hellooooo Worldddd 👋

-I'm Prathit Joshi, I am a passionate self taught full stack web developer from India.
-I enjoy spending time in dreaming ideas and bringing them to life.
-I like getting every detail right and creating projects that have an elegant interface and experience.

-I am also a tech and physics enthusiast.
+### Hello There👋

+I'm Prathit Joshi, I am a Full Stack Web Developer, Smart Contract Engineer, UX Designer and Entrepreneur with widely ranging interests from Blockchain Technology to Embedded systems and from Complex concepts in Physics to Decentralized Finance.

+Feel free to browse through all my repos.

 I write articles on medium about tech topics i realllly find interesting. https://medium.com/@Prathit_

 I am skilled in:
 1. Python
 2. C
+3. Solidity
-3. Javascript
+4. Javascript
-4. ReactJS
+5. ReactJS
-5. Node and Express JS
+6. Node and Express JS

-Projects I've done:
-1. SafeZen Insurance Protocol: An Insurance Project deployed on the Polygon testnet
-2. Arvento : A Messenger Protocol deployed on the Polygon Testnet
+- 🔭 I’m currently working on Credo - A Web3 Endeavour
+- 💬 Ask me about anything at my email: prathit3.14@gmail.com

 Any freelance projects, Send me an email @ prathit3.14@gmail.com
 <!--